samhorsfield96/PopPUNK-mod/README.md

 Input/Output options:
   --core-size CORE_SIZE
                         Number of positions in core genome.
-Default = 10000 --pan-size PAN_SIZE   Number of positions in pangenome.
+Default = 1000 --pan-size PAN_SIZE   Number of positions in pangenome.
 Default = 1000 --max-acc-vs-core MAX_ACC_VS_CORE
                         Maximum ratio between accessory and core genome evolution.
 Default = 1000 --num-steps NUM_STEPS
                         Number of steps to take in increasing divergence.
+Default = 50 --base-mu BASE_MU     Mutation rates from all other bases to each base, in order "A,C,G,T".
+Default = "0.25,0.25,0.25,0.25" --avg-gene-freq AVG_GENE_FREQ
-Default = 50 --batch-size BATCH_SIZE
+                        Average gene frequency in accessory genome.
+Default = "0.5" --batch-size BATCH_SIZE
                         Batch size for processing.
 Default = 10000 --samples SAMPLES     No. samples for posterior estimation.
 Default = 1000